foundry-rs/book/src/getting-started/first-steps.md

 >
 > You can always print help for any subcommand (or their subcommands) by adding `--help` at the end.

-You watch [these](../tutorials/learn-foundry.md) beginner tutorials if you are a visual learner.
+You can watch [these](../tutorials/learn-foundry.md) beginner tutorials if you are a visual learner.